8.5 week summer data science intensive, fully online

 - DataCamp: DataCamp Dashboard (registration required)

 |This class is generously supported by DataCamp for the Classroom.
 Enrolled students will have full access to DataCamp videos and exercises for 6 months during and after the summer term.|

-In summer 2019, an 8-week intensive course, Introduction to Data Science, is offered to students for credit through an innovative liberal arts (LACOL*) partnership.
+In summer 2022 an 8.5 week intensive course, Introduction to Data Science, is offered to students through an innovative liberal arts (LACOL) partnership.
 This team-taught class is designed to introduce students to the concepts, theory, and practice of modern data science.
 Students will learn a range of skills for working with real-world data that apply to many fields of study, research, citizenship, and life.
 No prior data acumen or coding experience is required, but a foundation in algebra and calculus is strongly recommended.

 Flexible Learning in a Fully Online Class:

-Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet from June 3 – July 26, 2019.
+Summer students do not need to be resident on their campus during the term, but every student must have daily access to a computer and reliable, high speed internet.
 Lectures, assignments, data labs, and projects will be conducted in a fully supported, virtual classroom environment with a mix of synchronous (scheduled) and asynchronous class sessions, breakouts, supported work-time, and online office hours.
 See FAQ and course policies above for more information.

-Contact your Campus Liaison or Registrar for more information about enrollment and eligibility to receive full college credit through your home institution.
+If you are a student at a LACOL campus, contact your Liaison or Registrar for more information about enrollment and eligibility.
+You may be able to receive college credit through your home institution.

 |Carleton College||TBA||E. Farley|